VetNexusMD professional nexus letter services logo

 Why a Psychiatrist Makes a Stronger Nexus Letter Doctor for Mental Health Claims

 For mental health conditions such as PTSD, depression, anxiety, and sleep disorders, the credentials of the nexus letter doctor matter enormously.
 The VA weighs medical opinions based on the author’s training and expertise in the relevant specialty.
-A nexus letter from a board-certified psychiatrist, a physician who completed medical school, a general psychiatry residency, and passed the American Board of Psychiatry and Neurology (ABPN) examination, carries inherently greater weight than an opinion from a general practitioner, nurse practitioner, or chiropractor.
+A nexus letter from an ABPN Board-Certified psychiatrist — a physician who completed medical school, a general psychiatry residency, and passed the American Board of Psychiatry and Neurology examination — carries inherently greater weight than an opinion from a general practitioner, nurse practitioner, or chiropractor.

 Consider the difference in a claim for PTSD secondary to military sexual trauma (MST).
 A general practitioner may note that the veteran has PTSD symptoms, but a psychiatrist can contextualize those symptoms within the DSM-5 diagnostic framework, explain the neurobiological mechanisms linking trauma exposure to symptom development, cite epidemiological studies on PTSD prevalence among MST survivors, and address alternative explanations with clinical reasoning.
 This level of analysis is what transforms a nexus letter from a cursory statement into a persuasive piece of medical evidence.